podium-lib/hapi-layout/README.md

 ## Request params

-On each request [@podium/layout] will run a set of operations on the request and create a [incoming] object.
-The [incoming] object is stored at `request.app.podium` which is accessible inside request handelers.
+On each request [@podium/layout] will run a set of operations on the request and create an [incoming] object.
+The [incoming] object is stored at `request.app.podium` which is accessible inside request handlers.

 ```js
 app.route({